Code-Institute-Submissions/RhiH-indistinct.light/README.md

 ## Deployment

 Deployment was via Github pages.
-This was tested in advance prior to the finished design as part ofthe testing of the site and learning the use of Github in general.
+This was tested in advance prior to the finished design as part of the testing of the site and learning the use of Github in general.

 ## Future Updates: